Organizations seeking volunteers — and offering a few paid positions. Their vital mission: expand and protect voter participation.

 By James Rupert

-As evacuated Peace Corps Volunteers search for next steps amid the shocks of evacuation and the COVID crisis, many organizations are seeking folks with PCV-like skills for the vital mission of expanding and protecting voter participation in an election year upended by COVID.
+As evacuated Peace Corps Volunteers (PCVs) search for next steps amid the shocks of evacuation and the COVID crisis, many organizations are seeking folks with PCV-like skills for the vital mission of expanding and protecting voter participation in an election year upended by COVID.
 The groups below are recruiting (many) volunteers and (a few) staffers.
 Some have begun a transition to new, COVID-enforced online operations, while others appear likely to need help in that transition.
 Some groups may welcome PCV language skills in reaching out to minority communities.
 (Quotes in the descriptions below are from the organizations’ websites; see note at bottom on organizations' IRS classification.)

 CC promotes pro-democracy reforms to expand voter participation, reduce the influence of money in politics, and oppose gerrymandering and corruption.
 It has a program aimed at organizing students.
 Its website reflects updates on how CC is adapting its operations to COVID.
 It seeks volunteers for roles including local organizing, phone-bank operations and voter-rights advocacy at local and national levels.
 It offers training and seeks trainers.
 CC also lists eight jobs nationwide, plus internships (which are not described) as of May 30.
 [501(c)(4)]